rasmusroy/rasmusroy/README.md

 # Rasmus Roy 🧑‍💻

-`Software Engineer - Product Focused - Ethics Minded`
+`Coder - Creativity Focused - Ethics Minded`

-I'm a Software Engineer with a passion for building amazing user experiences! ✨ I love working the intersection of design and development to embrace the best of both worlds.
+I'm passionate about simplicity, ethics, sustainability and how it relates to technology and the world we live in.

 ### Work
 🔎 **quantilope | Senior Frontend Developer**.
 Jul 2023 - Present